mzhang-aspira/graphql-demo/README.md

 # Getting Started

 ## NodeJS and NPM version

 Please upgrade your nodeJS to version v22.14.0, npm to version 11.2.0

+## Troubleshoot

+If you encounter any issue when running "npm install", try to delete "node_modules" and package-lock.json, and then rerun "npm install"

 ## Server